In this guest post by Tricia Goyer, we learn what Miriam in the Bible can teach us about positivity.

 3. Our Complaining Hurts People, Especially Us

-And it wasn’t just Miriam with the problem.
+And it wasn’t just Miriam in the Bible with the problem.
 God’s Word says, “All the Israelites grumbled against Moses and Aaron, and the whole assembly said to them, “If only we had died in Egypt!
 Or in this wilderness!”
 (Numbers 14:2, NIV).